 If you’re staying somewhere within the walls of the Old Town of Dubrovnik, you’ll undoubtedly be paying much more than if you were to stay outside of the walls.

-When planning your trip to Dubrovnik, it’s essential to be aware of the best ways to maneuver around the city.
+When planning your trip to this gorgeous walled city, it’s essential to be aware of the best ways to manoeuvre around Dubrovnik.
 While there are taxis throughout the city, they are quite pricey so I recommend only taking taxis if you can afford them or are unable to use public transportation.

 These tickets are valid for one hour from the time you validate them.
 So if you’d like, you can purchase multiple tickets at once to keep on you to use as the clock doesn’t start ticking until it’s validated.